Denny Lyons: Pro career

 In 1888, the Athletics had a winning season, and finished third in the standings, and for the second straight year, Lyons led the team in batting.
 He repeated this feat in 1889 as well.
 The 1890 season did not go well for the Athletics.
 The team finished in eighth place and then jumped from the American Association to the ill-fated Players League.
 In 1891, Lyons signed with the St. Louis Browns, a team managed by future owner of Chicago White Sox, Charles Comiskey.
 Other key players for the Browns that season were future hall of fame outfielder Thomas McCarthy, and Billy Hoy, better known as Dummy Hoy who was a star outfielder despite being deaf since birth.
 In his lone season in St. Louis, Lyons not only led the team in batting, but also showed a little power at the plate as well, leading the team with 11 home runs.

 The next season, Lyons jumped leagues over to the National League, signing with the New York Giants.
 Though his batting average dipped (Lyons only hit .257) he still maintained his power, tying with Buck Ewing for the most home runs on the team with 8.
 From 1893 till 1897, Lyons spent time with the Pittsburgh Pirates and St. Louis.
 Browns.
 Lyons still had his stroke at the plate, batting over .300 for a few of those seasons, his stay in the major leagues was coming to an end.
 On July 23, 1897, Lyons played in his last major league contest, an 8-7 loss to the Baltimore Orioles.

-It wasn't age that brought an end to Lyons' career.
-It was a fastball from pitcher Amos Rusie that broke several of Lyons' fingers that was the culprit.
+A fastball from pitcher Amos Rusie broke several of Lyons' fingers.
 In 1898 Lyons appeared in several games for Omaha Omahogs/St. Joseph Saints of the class A Western League and finished his career as an active player the following season with the Wheeling Stogies of the Interstate League.

 He would become a manager and part time player for the Beaumont Oil Gushers of the class C South Texas League in 1903.
 At the age of 40, Lyons would spend his last year in organized baseball as a manager of the Lake Charles Creoles, also a member of the class C South Texas league.

-And January 2, 1929, Denny Lyons passed away.
-His body was returned to his birth city of Cincinnati, where he was laid to rest.
+On January 2, 1929, Denny Lyons died.